-The best time to go hunting is when you can, come rain or shine!
+The best time to hunt is whenever you can, come rain or shine!
 The birds can’t choose when it decides to rain and neither can you.

-Many upland hunting jackets offer water resistance, but if you don’t mind hunting in a real downpour, you could look out for a jacket that’s 100% waterproof.
+Many upland jackets offer water resistance, but if you don’t mind a real downpour, you could look out for one that’s 100% waterproof.

 Number of peer reviews isn’t everything

-However you can trust us that the products in our Top 5 are the best out there, and in dedicated hunting stores, customers can’t get enough of these top notch upland hunting jackets.
+However you can trust our research that the products in our Top 5 are the best out there, and in dedicated stores, customers can’t get enough of these top notch coats.

 Frequently Asked Questions

-Is it better to have an upland hunting vest or an upland hunting jacket?
+Is it better to have an upland vest or a jacket?